NTIA/itm/README.md

 * G.A.
 Hufford, A.G.
 Longley, W.A.
 Kissick, [A Guide to the Use of the ITS Irregular Terrain Model in the Area Prediction Mode](https://www.its.bldrdoc.gov/publications/details.aspx?pub=2091), NTIA Technical Report TR-82-100, April 1982.
 * G.A.
 Hufford, [The ITS Irregular Terrain Model, version 1.2.2 Algorithm](https://www.its.bldrdoc.gov/media/50676/itm_alg.pdf).
 * G.A.
 Hufford, [1985 ITM Memo](https://www.its.bldrdoc.gov/media/50675/Hufford_1985_Memo.pdf), Dr. George Hufford's 1985 Memo describing the changes to ITM version 1.2.1 (dated April, 1979) in ITM version 1.2.2 (dated September, 1984)
 * G.A.
 Hufford, [The Irregular Terrain Model](https://www.its.bldrdoc.gov/media/50674/itm.pdf), The "definitive" representation of the ITS Irregular Terrain Model.
-It contains both the source code and a rather extensive documentation.
+It contains both the source code and rather extensive documentation.
 * A.G.
 Longley and P.L.
 Rice, [Prediction of Tropospheric Radio Transmission Loss Over Irregular Terrain: A Computer Method - 1968](https://www.its.bldrdoc.gov/publications/details.aspx?pub=2784), NTIA Technical Report ERL 79-ITS 67, July 1968.

 ## Contact ##